 - Port State: up or down and the length of time it has been up or down

 - Port Speed: normally 10M / 100M / 1G bps

 This information is used on the Technical Details page and pop-up, see section below.

-When clicking on the heat tile for a location containing switches, Highlight will show a single strip chart for each switch, showing aggregated health / problem information for all critical ports on the switch.
+When clicking on a heat tile containing switches, Highlight shows a single strip chart for each switch with aggregated health / problem information for all critical ports on the switch.
 These charts are effectively composites which show if any critical ports on the switch have issues.
-Clicking on the strip chart takes the user to the Details page for that switch.
+Clicking on the strip chart takes you to the Details page for that switch.